-For further information on CIM's Accreditation of Prior Learning (APL) and Exemptions policy, please contact: exemptions@cim.co.uk
+Further guidance on APL and exemptions can be found in CIM Exemptions policy.
+Please contact exemptions@cim.co.uk

 Membership

 Alternatively, all students studying CIM qualifications can join at the Affiliate Studying level which allows you to book for any future assessments and access student resources such as EBSCO, sample tests and more.